 Antetokounmpo leads Bucks to comeback win over Pelicans

-Giannis Antetokounmpo had 34 points and 17 rebounds and the visiting Milwaukee Bucks used a third-quarter surge to pull away from the New Orleans Pelicans 120-108 Tuesday night.
-The Bucks trailed for most of the first half and 61-58 at halftime before outscoring the Pelicans 42-24 in the third quarter.
+Giannis Antetokounmpo had 34 points and 17 rebounds, and the visiting Milwaukee Bucks used a third-quarter surge to pull away from the New Orleans Pelicans for a 120-108 win Tuesday night.
+The Bucks trailed for most of the first half and were down 61-58 at halftime before outscoring the Pelicans 42-24 in the third quarter.
 Antetokounmpo scored 16 in the period.

 Fellow All-Star Khris Middleton added 20 points, Wesley Matthews scored 17, Eric Bledsoe had 16 and Brook Lopez 12 for Milwaukee.
 All-Star forward Brandon Ingram led New Orleans with 32 points, rookie Zion Williamson scored 20 (although on 5-of-19 shooting), JJ Redick came off the bench to score 13 points, and Lonzo Ball had 11 points and 14 rebounds.

-The Bucks scored first four points of the third quarter to take a one-point lead.
-The Pelicans regained the lead twice before Milwaukee scored nine consecutive points to take a 75-67 lead.
+The Bucks scored the first four points of the third quarter to take a one-point lead.
+The Pelicans regained the lead twice before Milwaukee scored nine consecutive points to take a 75-67 advantage.

 Ingram stopped the run by making a free throw, but Matthews made consecutive 3-pointers to give the Bucks an 81-68 lead.
-The lead grew to 19 points then New Orleans closed within 13 before Donte DiVincenzo's basket gave the Bucks a 100-85 lead at the end of the third quarter.
+The lead grew to 19 points, but New Orleans closed within 13 before Donte DiVincenzo's basket gave the Bucks a 100-85 lead at the end of the third quarter.

 Williamson's layup and Josh Hart's three-point play started the fourth-quarter scoring and pulled the Pelicans within 10 points.
 Kyle Korver answered with a 3-pointer before New Orleans scored six straight points to get within 103-96.